Sudoku: Mathematics of Sudoku

 This section refers to classic Sudoku, disregarding jigsaw, hyper, and other variants.
 A completed Sudoku grid is a special type of Latin square with the additional property of no repeated values in any of the nine blocks (or boxes of 3×3 cells).
-The relationship between the two theories is known, after it was proven that a first-order formula that does not mention blocks is valid for Sudoku if and only if it is valid for Latin squares.

 The general problem of solving Sudoku puzzles on n2×n2 grids of n×n blocks is known to be NP-complete.
-Many computer algorithms, such as backtracking and dancing links can solve most 9×9 puzzles efficiently, but combinatorial explosion occurs as n increases, creating limits to the properties of Sudokus that can be constructed, analyzed, and solved as n increases.
+Many Sudoku solving algorithms, such as brute force-backtracking and dancing links can solve most 9×9 puzzles efficiently, but combinatorial explosion occurs as n increases, creating practical limits to the properties of Sudokus that can be constructed, analyzed, and solved as n increases.
 A Sudoku puzzle can be expressed as a graph coloring problem.
 The aim is to construct a 9-coloring of a particular graph, given a partial 9-coloring.

-The fewest clues possible for a proper Sudoku is 17 (proven January 2012, and confirmed September 2013).
-Over 49,000 Sudokus with 17 clues have been found, many by Japanese enthusiasts.
-Sudokus with 18 clues and rotational symmetry have been found, and there is at least one Sudoku that has 18 clues, exhibits two-way diagonal symmetry and is automorphic.
-The maximum number of clues that can be provided while still not rendering a unique solution is four short of a full grid (77); if two instances of two numbers each are missing from cells that occupy the corners of an orthogonal rectangle, and exactly two of these cells are within one region, the numbers can be assigned two ways.
-Since this applies to Latin squares in general, most variants of Sudoku have the same maximum.
+The fewest clues possible for a proper Sudoku is 17.
+Tens of thousands of distinct Sudoku puzzles have only 17 clues.